veltzer/demos-bd-splunk/exercises/advanced/09_eval/exercise.md

 * Count the number of times the status == 200 using `eval` and `stats count`

-* Create a new field called success which is boolean and which is true IFF status=200
+* Create a new field called success which is boolean and which is true if and only if status=200

-* Calculate length of seesions using `JSESSIONID` just like in the slides.
+* Calculate length of sessions using `JSESSIONID` just like in the slides.
 Use `eval`, `tostring`